ydb-platform/ydb/ydb/docs/en/core/dev/yql-tutorial/delete.md

 SELECT * FROM episodes WHERE series_id = 2 AND season_id = 5;

 -- YDB doesn't see changes that take place at the start of the transaction, -- which is why it first performs a read.
-You can't UPDATE or DELETE a table -- already changed within the current transaction.
+It is impossible to execute UPDATE or DELETE on -- if the table was changed within the current transaction.
 UPDATE ON and -- DELETE ON let you read, update, and delete multiple rows from one table -- within a single transaction.

-$to_update = (
+$to_delete = (
-    SELECT series_id,
+    SELECT series_id, season_id, episode_id
-           season_id,
-           episode_id,
-           Utf8("Yesterday's Jam UPDATED") AS title
     FROM episodes
-    WHERE series_id = 1 AND season_id = 1 AND episode_id = 1
+    WHERE series_id = 1 AND season_id = 1 AND episode_id = 2
 );

 SELECT * FROM episodes WHERE series_id = 1 AND season_id = 1;

-UPDATE episodes ON
+DELETE FROM episodes ON
-SELECT * FROM $to_update;
+SELECT * FROM $to_delete;

 COMMIT;